StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 self.relation("some-application-unique-identifier", "this-host-unique-identifier", "IS_HOSTED_ON", {})
 ```

-This creates two components in StackState.
+This creates two components in Rancher Observability.
 One for the host named `this-host` and one for an application named `some-application`.
-The `domain` value is used in the horizontal grouping of the components in StackState and `layer` is used for vertical grouping.
-The `labels`, `tags` and `environment` add some metadata to the component and can also be used for filtering in StackState.
+The `domain` value is used in the horizontal grouping of the components in Rancher Observability and `layer` is used for vertical grouping.
+The `labels`, `tags` and `environment` add some metadata to the component and can also be used for filtering in Rancher Observability.
 An `IS_HOSTED_ON` relation is created between `some-application` and `this-host`.
 The `labels` and `tags` fields can also be used on relations to add some metadata.
-The component types \(`Host`, `Application`\) and relation type \(`IS_HOSTED_ON`\) will be automatically created in StackState and can later be used in the synchronization to create mappings for the different types.
+The component types \(`Host`, `Application`\) and relation type \(`IS_HOSTED_ON`\) will be automatically created in Rancher Observability and can later be used in the synchronization to create mappings for the different types.

-The identifiers and the external identifier, for example `some-application-unique-identifier` will be used as the StackState ID.
+The identifiers and the external identifier, for example `some-application-unique-identifier` will be used as the Rancher Observability ID.
 The `external identifer` should be unique within this integration.

 #### Merge Identifiers

-StackState uses the `identifiers` to merge components across different integrations.
+Rancher Observability uses the `identifiers` to merge components across different integrations.
 If components have a matching identifier they will be merged.

 Given the following example: